 A common scenario: A driver and two passengers are stopped for a traffic violation.
 The law enforcement officer thinks he smells the distinct odor of marijuana coming from within your vehicle.
 Now, he has all of the passengers on the curb and is tearing apart the inside of your ride.
 He finds illegal substances in […]Read More

 (The short answer is…not unless they somehow injure you in the process of committing the theft, making it a robbery.
 “During the process of committing the theft” would include while trying to escape with the property.)
 This question came up in one of our neighbor States in the last few weeks: can a bystander in […]Read More

 Frequently I am contacted by someone with a Felony conviction that is years or even decades old, and they want to know if they can ever own a firearm again.
 The answer is more complicated than YES or NO. Under Texas law there is an exception permitting convicted felons to possess firearms, but only in […]Read More

-POSSESSION OF THC CONCENTRATE IS A FELONY Possession of any detectable amount of Tetrahydrocannibinol (“THC”) in its concentrated form; also known as wax, dabs, shatter, marijuana concentrate, (whether in a vape-pen or otherwise), is a Felony in Texas.
-Yes, if you are caught with even less than a gram of THC concentrate, you could […]Read More
+POSSESSION OF THC CONCENTRATE IS A FELONY Possession of any detectable amount of Tetrahydrocannibinol (“THC”), in its concentrated form; also known as wax, dabs, shatter, marijuana concentrate, (whether in a vape-pen or otherwise), is a Felony in Texas.
+Yes, EVEN IF you are caught less than a gram of THC concentrate, you could be […]Read More